 I was once spiritually blind because of my sin and unbelief, but in 1997 Christ in his mercy came to me and granted me my sight.
 The amazing thing was I did not realize I was spiritually blind until Christ opened my eyes.
 Up until then I thought I could “see” just fine.

 (See “About: About The Artist“ to read how Jesus opened my eyes.
 See “Salvation Testimonies” to read personal accounts of how Christ opened the eyes of many other people around the world.
-See “Message” and “Is God Real?” if you want God to open your eyes).
+See also “Message” and “Is God Real?” for further information.)

 In my dream I could “see” the spiritual waves of the End Times coming plain as day because Jesus has already opened my eyes (1 Thessalonians 5:1-9).
 Jesus had not granted my cousin her spiritual sight yet, therefore she could not see the waves for herself.